Choosing the right lamp - CE Medical

-The word "light therapy" is framed by the European directive 93/42 EEC on medical devices.
+The word “light therapy” is governed by European directive 93/42 CEE on medical devices.

 A light therapy lamp is therefore considered, according to this directive, as an active therapeutic device intended to act on the internal biological clock of the person using it: it is therefore a class I device.

-It makes it possible to fight effectively against the winter blues, seasonal depression or any other kind of desynchronization of the biological clock (jet lag, night work, sleep disorders, etc.).
+It helps effectively combat winter blues, seasonal depression or any other kind of desynchronization of the biological clock (jet lag, night work, sleep disorders, etc.).

 A good light therapy lamp must therefore have certain standards and certifications: